 Seattle Genealogical Society Publications

-The Seattle Genealogical Society publishes the SGS Bulletin biannually and SGS eNews! semimonthly.
+The Seattle Genealogical Society publishes the Journal of the Seattle Genealogical Society biannually and SGS eNews! semimonthly.
 Additionally, SGS publishes books of records and subjects relevant to genealogical research.
-Publications, including back issues of the SGS Bulletin, are available to researchers at the SGS Library and are available for purchase.
+Publications, including back issues of the SGS Journal, are available to researchers at the SGS Library and are available for purchase.

 The Seattle Genealogical Society Editorial Staff welcomes your articles and contributions of original material you compile and write, including citations on how you found the information.
 We also will consider material previously published, if the sources and date of publication are indicated, and it includes the publication's address.